 In conjunction with the meeting there will be a trade exhibition in the catering area.

 The Society has taken an allocation of bedrooms at the Principal Hotel at the rate of £179 (including breakfast and VAT).
 When booking, please state that you are attending the conference.
-Any unused rooms will be release two weeks prior to the event.
+Any unused rooms will be released after 23rd October.
 Due to the large number of hotel booking websites that exist, the BES cannot guarantee that cheaper rates may or may not be found by searching these sites.
 The BES will not be liable for any charges passed on by the hotel in event of cancellation.

 |After 8th November|